Shivam939/Shivam939/README.md

 -  ### 🛒 Shopping Application - Java Spring Boot, Microservices, MySQL, Docker, Prometheus, Grafana

 This is a simple **shopping application** built with **Java Spring Boot** using **microservices architecture**.
-It allows users to browse products, add them to a cart, and checkout.
+It allows users to browse products, add them to a cart, and check out.

 - **Backend**: Microservices architecture with **Spring Boot** for product,order and Inventory services.
 - **Database**: **MySQL** for persistent data storage.